shanwc1972/React-Portfolio/README.md

 - The About Me, as well as being the default page view, shows a button for a closed 'dossier'.
 When the button is clicked, the 'dossier' opens and the developer's details are revealed.
 - The Portfolio page shows a list of six projects that the developer has created.
 Clicking on the picture will take you to the deployed site for that project.
 In the footer of each project card, there is a link for each project's repository.
 - The Contact page shows a form, where a name, e-mail and message can be submitted.
 If the e-mail is not valid, when compared with a regular expression, an error message will appear immediately after the focus is moved to another field.
-If there is no message when the form is submitted, an error indicatig as such will display.
+If there is no message when the form is submitted, an error indicating as such will be displayed.
 As the site does not have any functional backend, the form simply thanks the user for their message, but does nothing else at this point.
 - The resumé page show the developer's resumé and also represents a link for the resumé to be downloaded.

 The app is also designed to be mobile responsive.
-Viewing the app / sit on a phone will be rendered with the appropriate adjustments for a mobile device.
+Viewing the app / site on a phone will be rendered with the appropriate adjustments for a mobile device.

 ## Contributing
 All code either written, refactored and assembled by Warren Shan, employing code snippets from a variety of sources.